New users get 3 free summaries! Upgrade for unlimited access to 1,000+ book summaries.

 • Ask the book with AI

-• Practice saying 'I don't know' or 'I was wrong' in professional settings to normalize authenticity and deepen relationships with colleagues and clients
+• Practice saying 'I don't know' or 'I was wrong' in professional settings to build authenticity and invite deeper connection

 Sumizeit Exercises Apply what you've learned